derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 function toggleImageOpacity() {
 ```
 1. `function` - keyword reserved by JavaScript denoting a function
-2. `toggleImageOpacity` - custom identifier for referencing a function by name
+2. `toggleImageOpacity` - custom identifier for referencing the function by name
 3. `()` - *function signature input* defining how to call the function to do work
 4. `{` - opening curly brace for declaring the beginning of the *function body*
     - `}` - a closing curly brace is expected after the *function body* for declaring its end